evoluteur/evolutility-server-node/README.md

 GET /todo?order=priority.desc,title.asc
 ```
-If no direction is specified it defaults to ascending order:
+If no direction is specified, it defaults to ascending order:
 ```
 GET /todo?order=duedate
 ```

 #### Limiting and Pagination

-The reserved words "page" and "pageSize" limits the response rows.
+The reserved words "page" and "pageSize" limit the response rows.

 ```
 GET /{model.id}?page={pageindex}&pageSize={pagesize}